byuccl/DFIR-XML/README.txt

 which is able to access the NI-internal data structure (DFIR) and output an equivalent XML file.

-In order to use this tool, you should contact National Instruments as they provide a number of the required pieces:
+In order to use this tool, you should contact National Instruments at DFIR.Export@ni.com as they provide a number of the required pieces:

 - Documentation in the form of a getting started guide and documentation on the DFIR data structure.
 These will be very